lium-lst/nmtpytorch/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

+# Note

+This project is not actively maintained so issues created are unlikely to be addressed in a timely way.
+If you are interested, there's a recent fork of this repository called [pysimt](https://github.com/ImperialNLP/pysimt) which includes Transformer-based architectures as well.

+# Overview
 `nmtpytorch` allows training of various end-to-end neural architectures including but not limited to neural machine translation, image captioning and automatic speech recognition systems.
 The initial codebase was in `Theano` and was